Toric mirrors and test configurations: Application of to toric LG models

-where evaluation for classes in $\opH^n_{\mp}$ is defined in terms of restrictions along toric strata (i.e. in terms of intersections $\cD(P_{n+1})$), as explained in the discussion of the global residue Theorem, Section \ref{ResThmSubSec}.
-Note that the subsets $\widetilde{Z}(v_i) \subset Z(v_i)$ appear in the decomposition. \begin{rmk} Using the same large volume limit expansion in the Grothendiek residue expression \eqref{DFGrothRes}, when the critical points of $\cW(k\cL)$ are nondegenerate, we find immediately
+where evaluation for classes in $\opH^n_{\mp}$ is defined in terms of restrictions along toric strata (i.e. in terms of intersections $\cD(P_{n+1})$), as explained in the discussion of the global residue theorem, Section \ref{ResThmSubSec}.
+Note that the subsets $\widetilde{Z}(v_i) \subset Z(v_i) \subset \cY^{\vee, i}_0$ appear in the decomposition. \end{lemma} \begin{proof} Recall that the classes of logarithmic forms $ [\omega^{(k)}_{\pm}]$ are given explicitly by